 In Tennessee, there are several different ways that counties ensure that the citizens are provided with adequate emergency medical care.
 They include:

 Counties are authorized to provide ambulance service to cities or another county as a long as the governing body of that city or county has formalized the arrangement.
-T.C.A. § 7-61-104 states:
+T.C.A. § 7-61-102(f) states:

 In summary, counties are authorized but not required to provide an ambulance service.
 Counties may choose to provide the ambulance service exclusively or to regulate third party services; they may also contract for the provision of this service by private entities or other governmental agencies.
-The decision to provide the service exclusively will not be reviewed by the courts without evidence of fraud or abuse by the county.
 Counties are authorized to charge fees or rates for such services under the urban type public facilities law.